weiss25r/Vision-Language-Alignment-with-CLIP-for-Video/data/README.md

 # Data Folder

-Place your datasets here.
-Remember that these files (especially large ones) should not be uploaded to GitHub.
-The `.gitignore` is set to ignore contents within this directory.
+Place downloaded features/raw dataset here.
+We provide our processed annotations in this folder.